Are you trying to find your saved drafts in WordPress?

 If you used the Quick Draft tool in the dashboard, then your drafts may seem to vanish when you click on the ‘Save Draft’ button.

-Simply click on ‘Dashboard’ in the left-hand menu and find the Quick Draft box.
-You’ll see all of your most recent drafts in this box.
+Simply click on ‘Dashboard’ in the left-hand sidebar and find the Quick Draft box.
+You will see all of your most recent drafts in this box.

-To carry on working on any of these drafts, simply click on its blue title.
+To carry on working on any of these WordPress drafts, simply click on its blue title.

-If the Quick Draft section is missing, then you can bring it back by clicking on the Screen Options tab on the top right of the page.
+If the Quick Draft section is missing, then you can bring it back by clicking on the Screen Options tab at the top right of the page.

 Just make sure the ‘Quick Draft’ checkbox is checked, and it should reappear.